johnny-atx/Red-vs-Blue-Project-2/Red_vs_blue_report.md

 ![Directories](Images/folders_accessed.png)

-*What kind of alarm would you set to detect this behavior in the future?*
+*What kind of alarm could be set to detect this behavior in the future?*

  - Set an alert for a brute force attack after monitoring a baseline.